mes3198/vr-project/README.md

 **See different angles through phone** The user will be able to move closer (or zoom in and out) of the data visualization, as well as view the model at different angles.

+**Potential Future Scope Items** The user could get more information about a data point by pointing to a dot or tap on it on the smartphone screen.

 ### Outline of Planned Implementation
 **Personas, User Research, Storyboards**
 *  Who is our target group for this simulation, who is the most likely to use it?